With VMware Site Recovery, you can connect multiple protected and recovery sites to a single VMware Cloud on AWS SDDC.

 In a multi-site topology, you have multiple remote sites that you configure to recover to or protect from a single, shared VMware Cloud on AWS SDDC.
 For example, an organization can provide a single recovery site in VMware Cloud on AWS to which multiple protected sites representing remote field offices can be connected.

 In a multi-site topology, you deploy one Site Recovery Manager Server or VMware Site Recovery instance on each remote site, each of which connects to a different vCenter Server instance.
 On the shared VMware Cloud on AWS SDDC, you set up multiple VMware Site Recovery instances to pair with each Site Recovery Manager Server instance on the remote sites.
 All the VMware Site Recovery instances in the shared VMware Cloud on AWS SDDC connect to a single vCenter Server instance.
 Each Site Recovery Manager Server or VMware Site Recovery instance in a pair must have the same plug-in identifier or extension ID, which you can set when you install Site Recovery Manager Server or activate VMware Site Recovery.
+There is a single vSphere Replication appliance per vCenter Server instance.
+Each appliance includes a single vSphere Replication Management server, a single vSphere Replication server, and an embedded database for the vSphere Replication Management server and the additional vSphere Replication servers.
+A single combined vSphere Replication appliance can handle multiple pairings, and there is no need to add additional vSphere Replication servers.

 You can convert an existing one-to-one configuration of VMware Site Recovery into a multi-site configuration.
 To convert a one-to-one configuration to a multi-site configuration, you deploy additional Site Recovery Manager Server and vCenter Server instances as remote sites, and pair them with additional VMware Site Recovery instances that all connect to the existing vCenter Server instance on the shared VMware Cloud on AWS SDDC.
 Each pair of Site Recovery Manager Server or VMware Site Recovery instances in the multi-site configuration must use a different plug-in identifier or extension ID.
 For example, if you installed a one-to-one configuration that uses the default VMware Site Recovery extension ID, you must deploy all subsequent VMware Site Recovery pairs with different custom extension IDs.